Master of Fine Arts (M.F.A.) in Creative Writing

 Application deadlines for this program are May 1 for Summer, July 15 for Fall, and December 1 for Spring.
 View Program Application Requirements.

 Learn From Esteemed Professionals

 Students of the M.F.A. program at Monmouth have direct access to highly regarded members of the literary field.
 Our faculty have published award-winning works of fiction, nonfiction, and poetry, and regularly attend literary conferences and readings across the nation.
 By working closely with faculty to brainstorm, craft, and edit a final thesis project, our students receive the unique expertise and insider knowledge that can only be provided from accomplished professionals in the field.

-Plus, Monmouth hosts a Visiting Writers Series, which brings renowned writers to campus for panels, readings, and Q&As.
-Recent participants include Marlon James, Joyce Carol Oats, Hanif Abdurraqib, Kevin Young, and Liz Moore.
+Plus, Monmouth hosts a Visiting Writers Series and an M.F.A.
+Reading Series, which brings renowned writers to campus for panels, readings, and craft talks.
+Recent participants include Marlon James, Joyce Carol Oats, Hanif Abdurraqib, Kevin Young, Liz Moore, Megha Majumdar, Colm Tóibín, and Wayetu Moore.